 H0= -ln⁡(1-D)K (1)

-The referenced materials indicate that, properly applied, UVGI may reduce viruses with organic structures (single strand RNA) such as SARS-CoV and MERS-CoV at levels as high as 90.0% - 99.999% when irradiated at specified doses.
+It follows from this equation that, to ensure adequate reduction of infectious organisms, the dose at the surface to be disinfected must be known or estimated, and compared with the dose required to achieve the desired reduction.
+For surfaces, the intensity of the UV source(s) must be known, the distance from these sources to the surface, and the exposure time.
+Frequently, manufacturers of UV devices will provide guidance for exposure time, and will provide estimates for the dose when the device is being used in accordance with their guidelines.
+It is also possible to measure the dose with a commercially available dosimeter.
+The dose can be compared to the dose required to treat various bacteria, viruses etc. using published compilations.
+For example, for UV radiation at 254nm, the International Ultraviolet Association (IUVA) has published a compendium of numerous studies with dose data.
+A more limited list is also available for UV radiation at 222 nm.

+Disinfection for COVID-19 is of especial concern.
+Blatchley et al have published a collection of many recent studies to determine the dose required, and found that a dose of 5 mJ/cm2 corresponds to 99.9% removal on surfaces.
+Information on the dose required to use 222 nm radiation against COVID has been published,, and dose information for 275 nm LEDs and for pulsed xenon radiation is also available.

 UVGI has been used to inactivate viruses in hospitals and other critical public and military environments for years.
 When disinfection is event-driven or concerns group 4 pathogens, UV treatment should be replaced or supplemented by chemical cleaning by companies certified for this task e.g. ebola, human, animal liquids on board, death on board, etc.

-In addition to UV-C (254 nm), other wavelengths have been used.
+In addition to the wavelengths already discussed, other wavelengths have been used.
 The relative germicidal efficiency vs. wavelength is well known, and reaches a peak at 264 nm.
-Scientific studies indicate that 405 nm, which corresponds to UV-A light, may be effective in reducing certain bacteria but are not conclusive with regard to its ability to inactivate certain viruses.
+At higher wavelengths, higher doses are required.
+Scientific studies indicate that 405 nm, which is near the high wavelength limit for UV-A light, may be effective in reducing certain bacteria but are not conclusive with regard to its ability to inactivate certain viruses.
 The referenced studies found no effectiveness against viruses in some cases, and potential effectiveness against viruses only when suspended in specific organic media in other cases.
 The authors conclude that further work should be carried out to establish the effects of 405nm light.,

-‘Far-UVC’ describes the use of light with 200-222nm wavelength.
-There has been recent testing which has suggested that Far-UVC has anti-microbial properties.,, The benefit of using this wavelength has been proposed by these authors to be that it can be used in an occupied space without harm to personnel.
 Safe limits for human exposure are discussed in section 3.3.2.3.6.

 Application Locations/Methods/Phases of Flight